 In This Article:

-The secret to looking good without makeup is to using the right skin-care products—it's that simple, but true: The better shape your skin is in, the less dependent you'll be on products like foundation and concealer to cover up problems.
+The secret to looking good without makeup is using the right skin-care products—it's that simple, but true: The better shape your skin is in, the less dependent you'll be on products like foundation and concealer to cover up problems.
 You certainly can use makeup to temporarily cover imperfections, but a good skin-care routine using well-formulated products will provide lasting solutions to concerns like acne, hyperpigmentation, wrinkles, and redness.

 Where to start?
 Wash your face, especially at night!
 Using a gentle cleanser in the morning and again at night can make all the difference in the world.
 Many skin concerns stem from using a cleanser that is either too greasy or too drying.